How to Become a Regulatory Affairs Specialist

 To get accepted into the program, applicants must have a bachelor’s degree from a regionally accredited institution, official transcripts of all graduate and undergraduate work, a minimum cumulative grade point average of 3.0, a letter of intent, a current resume, and TOEFL scores for international applicants.

-At the end of the program, graduates can pursue opportunities such as a human resources manager, public health administrator, planning and development manager, information systems manager, health educator, and health care attorney.
+At the end of the program, graduates can pursue opportunities as human resources managers, public health administrators, planning and development managers, information systems managers, health educators, and health care attorneys.

 • Location: Cincinnati, OH